plett/fly.io-nginx-redir/README.md

 I'm not happy with the number of third party dependencies this testing requires.
-At the moment GitHub Actions starts an Ubuntu container, which runs Docker Compose, which runs both our nginx container and a bash container for the tests.
+At the moment GitHub Actions starts an Ubuntu container, which runs Docker Compose, which builds both our nginx container and a bash container for the tests.
 In the bash container, NPM is run, which installs Bats, which runs curl to test the site.
 It feels like that could be massively simplified.

 ## GitHub Container Registry

-GitHub Container Registry (GHCR) is still in beta as of the time of writing, so this bit might be all wrong by the time you read it.
+<s>GitHub Container Registry (GHCR) is still in beta as of the time of writing, so
+this bit might be all wrong by the time you read it.</s> *GHCR is generally available now, and this is all still accurate.*

 The Fly `docker` builder which we used in the initial standalone deployment builds the container at deployment time and stores it in Fly's own registry to deploy